Circular Economy

 The project’s implementation and results contribute to promoting sustainability while demonstrating OR’s strong commitment to conducting business responsibly, as well as, integrating environmental stewardship in collaboration with Café Amazon’s customer.

-6. The “Yak Lak Yim” Project, with the purpose of campaigning for proper waste separation in PTT Stations and creating benefits for society, takes recycled waste and turns them into scholarships, consumer tools, and public utilities in various communities.
+The “Yak Lak Yim” Project, with the purpose of campaigning for proper waste separation in PTT Stations and creating benefits for society, takes recycled waste and turns them into scholarships, consumer tools, and public utilities in various communities.
 The project has been implemented continuously since 2016.
-Between 2023-2024, there has been a collaboration with “GC You Turn” to collect recycled waste into a standard recycling plant.
+Between 2023-2024, there has been a collaboration with “GC YOU Turn” to collect recycled waste into a standard recycling plant.
 This create confidence for customers, who separate recycled waste through the “Yak Lak Yim” bin in PTT Stations, that the recycled waste will be appropriately recycled by the qualified recycling plant.
-In 2024, a total of 124 PTT Station participated in the project, successfully channeling 67.9 tons of waste into recycling processes, generating a value of over 240,000 baht.
+In 2025, a total of 179 PTT Station participated in the project, successfully channeling 153 tons of waste into recycling processes, generating a value of over 0.69 million baht.

-7. The used lubricant gallons from PTT Lubricants, collected from oil changes at all FIT Auto service centers nationwide, are upcycled to produce wood plastic composite (WPC) furniture by combining them with other recycled materials and biomaterials.
-This furniture is used to decorate the interior of the sales rooms at FIT Auto service centers.
-In 2024, 70.25 tons of used lubricant cans were collected from every FIT Auto branch nationwide, resulting in wood plastic composite furniture made from recycled plastic sufficient to furnish 9 branches of FIT Auto centers.
+In addition, they are upcycled to produce wood plastic composite furniture by combining them with other biomaterials.
+This furniture is used to decorate the interior of the sales rooms at FIT Auto.
+In 2025, 73.47 tons of used lubricant cans were collected from every FIT Auto branch nationwide, resulting in wood plastic composite furniture made from recycled plastic sufficient to furnish 3 branches of FIT Auto.

-In 2024, the operation to upcycle lubricant gallons for producing wood plastic composite furniture was expanded through the “Save the World, Save the Car for Future Generations” project.
+Additionally, the operation to upcycle lubricant gallons for producing wood plastic composite furniture was expanded through the “Save the World, Save the Car for Future Generations” project.
 The upcycled materials were used to create durable and strong student desks and chairs, which were then donated to schools in underserved areas.
-The first pilot project took place at Ban Pha Nang School, Mae Chaem District, Chiang Mai Province.
-Currently, a total of 100 student desk sets have been produced, amounting to 1.2 tons of recycled plastic.
+The first pilot project took place at Ban Pha Nang School, Mae Chaem District, Chiang Mai Province and has been continuously implemented to date.
+In 2025, a total of 100 student desk sets have been produced, amounting to 1,200 tons of recycled plastic.

 Product waste management